dagfinnr/perl-extract-method/README.md

   extracted method always returns the variable.
 This is only necessary if the variable has been assigned to inside the extracted method, and that probably does not happen often.

+The following two are only cosmetic; they have no effect on how the code works.

+* When there are no variables to return, the extracted method uselessly returns an empty array: `return ();`
 * The resulting code is not indented nicely.
 You have to do that manually afterwards.